Australasian bittern – matuku

 Australasian bitterns are native to New Zealand, southern Australia, New Caledonia and the Loyalty Islands.

 The royal spoonbill (Platalea regia) has a long flat bill with a spoon-shaped tip.
 In the same family as ibises, it is a stork-like bird with long legs and neck.
 The royal spoonbill or kōtuku-ngutupapa is a self-introduced native; yellow-billed spoonbills also occasionally visit New Zealand.

 The royal spoonbill is white with a black bill, face and legs.
 It measures about 77 centimetres from bill tip to tail, and weighs 1.7 kilograms.
 During breeding, pale-yellow breast feathers form, and long plumes behind the head are raised during courtship displays.

 To feed, spoonbills stand knee-deep in water, sweeping their bill from side to side in wide arcs.
 This creates swirls, drawing in small invertebrates, fish or frogs from the surrounding water or muddy bottom.
 Spoonbills sense their prey by touch, feeding by day or night whenever the tide is right.

 In the past, royal spoonbills occasionally reached New Zealand in winter.
 The first recorded breeding was at the kōtuku (white heron) colony in South Westland in 1949.
 Numbers have fluctuated, but a 2000 winter census counted 956 – so they are well established.

 Breeding and dispersal

-Royal spoonbills breed at about eight coastal sites, some of them near kōtuku, shag and gull colonies.
+Royal spoonbills breed at about a dozen coastal sites, some of them near kōtuku, shag and gull colonies.
 Some nests are high in kahikatea trees, others on low shrubs or on the ground.
-After breeding they disperse to estuaries and wetlands around the country.
+After breeding they disperse to estuaries and wetlands around the country, especially in Northland.
 Small flocks fly in a V formation.